chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 PyTorch code for DeepFake-Spot, an ensemble of models to determine if the input video is real or fake.
+This study proposes an ensemble-based metric learning approach based on a siamese network architecture, in which four models are created starting from a base network to identify deepfakes.
+This technique has been tested against publicly available datasets such as Celeb-DF (v2), FaceForensics++ and DFDC.

 <p align="right">(<a href="#top">back to top</a>)</p>